ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

 | **Total**             | **582**     | **100%**   | **100%**            |

 **Key Insight:**
-A small fraction of stores drives the majority of revenue,confirming a strong Pareto dynamic and justifying focused intervention on the underperforming long tail.
+Top 12% of stores generate 80% of total sales, confirming a strong Pareto dynamic and justifying focused intervention on the long tail.

 ---